School of Science, Engineering and Environment

 In this module you will be introduced to some of the most important data structures used in the design and implementation of computer software and shown how these are implemented using Java.
 You will then learn to analyse the requirements of algorithm resources to allow you to provide a sound basis for objective choice when dealing with competing algorithms.

-This module combines technical work in computer programming with personal development planning.
-You will work in a group to design, develop, document and demonstrate a solution to a problem, working to a professional standard.
-This module also introduces agile techniques and methodologies and provides an opportunity for applying, evaluating and reflecting on these techniques.
+This module combines technical work in computer programming with the opportunity to gain first-hand experience of using an “agile” software development technique.
+You will work in a group to design, develop, document and demonstrate a solution to a problem, working to a professional standard, often under the direction of an external client.
+This module starts with an introduction to agile techniques and methodologies followed by the opportunity to apply, evaluate and reflect on these techniques.

 Networking and Security